 Denver's Department of Transportation and Infrastructure (DOTI) is building an innovative network of bicycle infrastructure to support the city's multi-modal transportation goals.
 When complete, the city’s network will consist of nearly 450 miles of bike facilities and every household will be within a quarter mile of a high ease of use facility.

-Denver's bicycle program is in part focused on improving on-street facilities and creating connections between Denver's neighborhoods and destinations:
+The City is focused on improving and upgrading existing on-street facilities and creating new connections between Denver's neighborhoods and destinations.

 Off-street trails are built and maintained by Denver Parks and Recreation.

-Printed versions of the map are available for FREE at the following locations:
+Printed versions of the map will be available for FREE at the following locations:

 Google Maps has bicycle route data for the Denver area on web and mobile maps.
 Click the menu icon next to the search bar to turn on the "Bicycling” layer.
 Dedicated trails and bike paths are dark green, and roads with bike lanes or sharrows are shown as a brighter green.
 Paths with dashed lines are "bicycle-friendly" but may not have dedicated lanes.